brontosaurusrex/brontosaurusrex.github.io/_posts/2023-09-25-Joyor-S10-S-Electric-Scooter.md

 ---

 Flat rear tire at 760 km range (30 eur to fix), a piece of glass found.
+Flat front tire at 800 km range (30 eur to fix), a piece of glass found.